Quantum Machine-Learning for Eigenstate Filtration in Two-Dimensional Materials: Algorithm

 We implement the algorithm in three flavors of computation.
 The first flavor henceforth designated as \textbf{`RBM-cl'} involves implementing the entire gate set of the Gibbs sampling circuit on a classical computer.
 This computation returns to us the exact state after the termination of the circuit.
-The second flavor henceforth designated as \textbf{`RBM-qasm'}.
-This has been implemented by simulating the Gibbs sampling circuit using Qiskit which stands for IBM's Quantum Information Software Kit (Qiskit)\cite{Qiskit}.
-We specifically used the {\it qasm} backend (hence the name \textbf{RBM-qasm}) which is a quantum computer simulator and hence can mimic calculations performed on a noisy-intermediate scale quantum computing device even using a classical computer with options to incorporate customizable noise models.
-Unlike in \textbf{`RBM-cl'} where the exact state is returned, in \textbf{`RBM-qasm'}, the Gibbs sampling circuit in Fig.\ref{Fig:RBM}(c) is interrogated multiple times to build measurement statistics.
-From the observed bit-strings the measurement probabilities $P(\vec{a}, \vec{b}, \vec{W}, \vec{\sigma},\vec{h})$ is computed and hence the results are subjected to statistical fluctuations due to finite sampling errors.
+The second flavor is henceforth designated as \textbf{`RBM-qasm'}.
+This has been implemented by simulating the Gibbs sampling circuit using Qiskit which stands for IBM's Quantum Information Software Kit (Qiskit)~\cite{aleksandrowicz2019qiskit}.
+We specifically used the {\it qasm\_simulator} at Aer provider (hence the name \textbf{RBM-qasm}) which is a quantum computer simulator and hence can mimic calculations performed on a noisy-intermediate scale quantum computing device even using a classical computer with options to incorporate customizable noise models.
+Unlike in \textbf{`RBM-cl'} where the exact state is returned, in \textbf{`RBM-qasm'}, the Gibbs sampling circuit in Fig. \ref{Fig:RBM_circ} is interrogated multiple times to build measurement statistics.
+From the observed bit-strings, the measurement probabilities $P(\vec{a}, \vec{b}, \vec{W} ,\vec{\sigma},\vec{h})$ { are} computed and hence the results are subjected to statistical fluctuations due to finite sampling errors.
 No noise model was used during the simulation in \textbf{`RBM-qasm'}.
 Finally to see the effect of noise we also investigated the performance of our algorithm on real IBM-Q quantum computers using the Qiskit interface.
 We used IBM-Q Sydney\cite{IBM_Sydney} and IBM-Q Toronto\cite{IBM_Toronto} interchangeably both of which are 27 qubit machines and hence suitable for our case studies.
 Calculations of this flavor are henceforth referred to as \textbf{`RBM-IBMQ'}.
-To reduce the effect of noise on the sampling probabilities we employ the same noise mitigation procedure as has been used by the authors recently \cite{Sureshbabu2021,Qiskit}.
-For the \textbf{`RBM-qasm'} and \textbf{`RBM-cl'} simulations, the maximum number of iterations within which well-converged results to be discussed below were obtained is $\le$ 30,000 either with a warm-start or randomly initialized parameter set depending on the case.
-The \textbf{`RBM-IBMQ'} simulations were performed in batches with maximum iteration $\le$ 700 for each run to reduce job queue.
+To reduce the effect of noise on the sampling probabilities we { employ Measurement Error Mitigation (MEM) \cite{Barron2020}} directly implementable on Qiskit. { We show in this report that MEM alone guarantees smooth and clear self-convergence in training (see Section 4 in Supplementary Information).
+The final accuracy of the results is affected by both MEM and warm-starting.
+We have seen without warm-starting convergence can not only be slow but sometimes the network can even be trapped in a local minima.
+It is in general difficult to assess apriori when the need for warm-starting can arise without a knowledge of the optimization surface as the objective function being optimized for the amplitude and the phase are non-convex in the arguments (see Eq.\ref{rbm_dist} and Eq.\ref{phase_encod}).
+It has been noted that the algorithm converges better without the need for warm-starting near optima (symmetry points for the system being treated in this report as discussed later).} For the \textbf{`RBM-qasm'} and \textbf{`RBM-cl'} simulations, the maximum number of iterations within which well-converged results to be discussed below were obtained is $\le$ 30,000 either with a warm-start or randomly initialized parameter set depending on the case. { The \textbf{`RBM-IBMQ'} simulations were performed by breaking into two sessions/runs with the maximum iteration $\le$ 700 for each session to reduce the job queue .
+Normally most calculations converged well before 700 iterations were reached within the first run as warm-starting and MEM has been used as described above.
+For the few that did not, the final parameter set of the first run is punched for initializing the second session to ensure one continuous run.} { It must be emphasized that the entire code-base for training the network is home-built in Python 3.0 using standard packages like Numpy \cite{Harris2020}.
+As mentioned before, we have extensively used Qiskit though as an interface to communicate with the IBMQ hardware and with {\it qasm\_simulator.}}